 Singletary may be seeking vindication after his abrupt departure, just days before his scheduled retirement.
 The ship started sinking faster than the Titanic just hours after the community learned of the tragic murder and cover-up of Daniel Prude.
 Protesters across the city began demanding the resignations of several government officials, including Warren and Singletary.
-The mayor tried in vain to distance herself from the backlash but discovered it was almost six months too late.
-That is when she may have been advised to throw Singletary to the wolves if she wanted to be re-elected.
-Days later, Warren accused Singletary of misleading her by withholding the severity of Prude’s death.
-The mayor claimed she believed Prude died from a drug overdose and only learned of the true nature of Prude’s death in August after watching the video.
-Warren had a change of heart and tried to back-paddle after calling Singletary a liar and claiming that he mislead her.
+The mayor tried in vain to distance herself from the backlash but discovered it was six months too late.
+Days later, Warren accused Singletary of misleading her by withholding the severity of the case.
+The mayor claimed she believed Prude died from a drug overdose and only learned of the true nature of his death in August, after watching the video.
+Days later, Warren had a change of heart and tried to back-paddle after calling Singletary a liar and claiming that he mislead her.
 Unfortunately, the damage was done and the entire command staff tried to jump ship.
 But, before they could bail out, Warren decided it was time to show "who's the boss" by relieving Singletary of his duties early.

-Now, Singletary has the ball in his court.
-Calling on high-priced attorney Michael Tallon to take care of his "dirty' work.
+Now, Singletary has the ball in his court and called on high-priced attorney Michael Tallon to take care of his "dirty' work.
 According to reports, Tallon confirmed that Singletary may participate in the investigation, but only after people like Mayor Lovely Warren have been questioned.
 Will Warren take the bait or choose to opt-out as well?
 Singletary may be attempting to use Warren's statements against her.
 Which could place her on the hook for future investigations based on her testimony.